skip to content

 A group of leading European industrial companies have joined forces to establish a major new cross-border CO2 pipeline network infrastructure called the EU2NSEA project.

-The Norwegian energy company Equinor (as coordinator for the PCI), the Belgian energy infrastructure operator Fluxys and the German energy company Wintershall Dea, together with a dedicated group of affiliated companies are cooperating on developing a project to establish a major cross-border CO2 network infrastructure called the EU2NSEA project.
+The Norwegian energy company Equinor (as coordinator for the application for the PCI status), Belgian energy infrastructure operator Fluxys, British energy company Harbour Energy, Norwegian energy infrastructure operator Gassco, French energy infrastructure operator NaTran and German energy infrastructure OGE, together with a dedicated group of affiliated companies, joined forces to develop a project to establish a major cross-border CO2 network infrastructure called the EU2NSEA project.

-The scope of EU2NSEA includes open infrastructural components along the entire CO2 capture, transport and storage chain:
+The scope of the EU2NSEA project includes open infrastructural components along the entire CO2 capture, transport and storage chain:

-2. CO2 collection networks and hubs in 5 EU member states and 1 third country linking industrial emission sites to 2 central CO2 transhipment hubs/conditioning export terminals; including inland pipelines interconnecting industrial CO2 emission clusters to the CO2 collection hubs, and facilities for receiving liquid CO2 by ship, barge or train, and further pre-conditioning, compression, and liquefaction equipment for cross-border transport.
+2. CO2 collection networks and hubs in 5 EU member states (BE, DK, FR, GE, NL), linking industrial emission sites to 4 central CO2 transshipment hubs/conditioning export terminals; including inland pipelines interconnecting industrial CO2 emission clusters to the CO2 collection hubs, and facilities for receiving liquid CO2 by ship, barge or train, and further pre-conditioning, compression, and liquefaction equipment for cross-border transport.

-3. CO2 transshipment hubs/conditioning export terminals in Zeebrugge (BE) and Wilhelmshaven (GE) for collection, receiving, preconditioning, compression, and liquefaction equipment of CO2 for further cross-border transport.
+3. CO2 transshipment hubs/conditioning export terminals in Zeebrugge (BE), Wilhelmshaven (GE), Dunkirk (FR) and Eemshaven (NL) for collection, receiving, preconditioning, compression, and liquefaction equipment of CO2 for further cross-border transport.

-4. Dedicated high-pressure CO2 transport pipeline infrastructure from export terminals in Zeebrugge (BE) and Wilhelmshaven (GE) to storage sites in the North Sea (NO).
+4. Dedicated high-pressure CO2 transport pipeline infrastructure from export terminals in Zeebrugge (BE), Wilhelmshaven (GE), Dunkirk (FR) and Eemshaven (NL) to storage sites in the North Sea (NO).

 This cross-border transport pipeline network solution will carry CO2 captured from emitters and CO2 collection hubs located in North-West Europe to permanent geological storage complexes more than 1500 meters below the seabed in the North Sea.

 The project location, the North Sea Basin, is proven to be highly suitable for storing CO2.
 Moreover, a significant part of the European CO2 emissions is generated by emitters located on the coasts of this basin.
-Nonetheless, the geographical reach of the project is much larger, as CO2 can be shipped in from neighbouring hubs, or transported from inland continental emission locations via pipeline, truck, rail, barge or ship and connected to the CO2 collection hubs.
-This will offer emitters in the whole North-West Europe and the Baltics a robust and flexible solution for large-scale decarbonisation before the end of this decade.
+Nonetheless, the geographical reach of the project is much larger, as CO2 can be shipped in from neighboring hubs, or transported from inland continental emission locations via pipeline, truck, rail, barge or ship and connected to the CO2 collection hubs.
+This will offer emitters in the whole North-West Europe a robust and flexible solution for large-scale decarbonization before the end of this decade.

 Facts about Projects of Common Interest